 - A 3-season tent, so it isn’t very well insulated for colder days

-The Kodiak Canvas Truck Bed Tent (also available in a car compatible edition) is a favorite among campers who are looking for shelter in warmer climates or during the summer months.
+The Kodiak Canvas Truck Tent (also available in a car compatible edition) is a favorite among campers who are looking for shelter in warmer climates or during the summer months.
 The Hydra-Shield cotton duck canvas is highly durable and breathable despite being completely waterproof.

 The tunnel-like design is also perfect for taller individuals, since the height (5-foot) and length has been maximized.
 Also, don’t be afraid to leave the tailgate down, for this tent has a unique tailgate feature, giving you even more room.

 3. Guide Gear Full Size Truck Tent

 - Comes with 2 storage pockets to keep you organized

 - Fits various full-sized truck beds